-- Organizers will have until April 9, 2018 to submit their final workshop/tutorial/event descriptions to be posted on the SOUPS website.
+- Organizers will have until April 8, 2019, to submit their final workshop/tutorial/event descriptions to be posted on the SOUPS website.
 Workshop organizers will submit their Call for Papers/Participation on the same date.
-Organizers are encouraged to create a website for their accepted event and include the URL address in their Call for Participation/description for the SOUPS website.
+Organizers need to create a website for their accepted event and include the URL address in their Call for Participation/description for the SOUPS website.

-Submissions will be solicited via this web form.
+Submissions will be solicited via the web submission form.
 The submission form includes the following items:

 Upon Acceptance of Your Event